 What account types can be opened on BMO InvestorLine?

-Online application is offered to open account with this bank in any numbers.
-It can include margin investment or cash accounts, self directed RRIFs and RRSPs, LIFs (Life income funds), LRIFs (locked-in retirement accounts), Restricted Life Income Funds (RLSPs) and Restricted Life Income Funds (LRIFs).
+The online application is offered to open an account with this bank in any numbers.
+It can include margin investment or cash accounts, self-directed RRIFs and RRSPs, LIFs (Life income funds), LRIFs (locked-in retirement accounts), Restricted Life Income Funds (RLSPs) and Restricted Life Income Funds (LRIFs).

 You can also download the BMO InvestorLine App on your smartphone to access the different products.

 It is necessary to complete BMO InvestorLine Forms to start an account with this bank.
-Obtaining an application for accounting opening purpose is easy and simple.
+Obtaining an application for accounting opening purposes is easy and simple.

 Minimum amount to open an account